How Many Votes is a Lie Worth? Measuring Strategyproofness through Resource Augmentation: Abstract

 \section{Abstract}

 It is well known, by the Gibbard–Satterthwaite Theorem, that when there are more than two candidates, \emph{any} non-dictatorial voting rule can be manipulated by untruthful voters.
-But \emph{how strong} is the incentive to manipulate under different voting rules?
-We suggest measuring the potential advantage of a strategic voter by asking how many copies of their (truthful) vote must be added to the election in order to achieve an outcome as good as their best manipulation.
-Intuitively, this definition quantifies what a voter can gain by manipulating in comparison to what they would have gained by finding like-minded voters to join the election.
+But \emph{how much stronger} is an untruthful voter over a truthful one under different voting rules?
+We suggest measuring the potential comparative advantage of a strategic voter by asking how many copies of their (truthful) vote must be added to the election in order to achieve an outcome as good as their best manipulation.
+Intuitively, this definition quantifies what a voter can gain by manipulating in comparison to what they would have gained by finding like-minded voters to join the election (equivalently, by increasing their voter weight).
 The higher the former is, the more incentive a voter will have to manipulate, even when it is computationally costly.
+Our measure is prior-free, and requires no assumptions on the voters' cardinal utilities.

 Using this framework, we obtain a principled method to measure and compare the \emph{manipulation potential} for different voting rules.
 We analyze and report this potential for well-known and broad classes of social choice functions.
-In particular, we show that the positional scoring rule with the smallest manipulation potential will always be either Borda Count (if the number of voters outweighs the number of candidates) or Plurality (vice versa).
-Further, we prove that any rule satisfying a weak form of majority consistency (and therefore any Condorcet-consistent rule) cannot outperform Plurality, and that any majoritarian Condorcet rule will perform significantly worse.
-Consequently, out of the voting rules we analyze, Borda Count stands out as the only one with a manipulation potential that does not grow with the number of voters.
-By establishing a clear separation between different rules in terms of manipulation potential, our work paves the way for the search for rules that provide voters with minimal incentive to manipulate.
+In particular, we show that while the manipulation potential of many rules grows linearly with the number of voters, Borda Count has one that is independent of this number.
+Instead, its manipulation potential is bounded by the number of candidates, which can be much lower in many practical settings.
+Building on this result, we prove that the positional scoring rule with the smallest manipulation potential will always be either Borda Count (if the number of voters outweighs the number of candidates) or Plurality (otherwise).
+Further, we prove that any rule satisfying a weak form of majority consistency (and thus any Condorcet extension) cannot outperform Plurality, and that any such rule that is additionally majoritarian will perform significantly worse.
+Consequently, Borda Count has a much lower manipulation potential than any member of this wide class of rules under large electorates.
+By establishing a clear separation between different rules in terms of manipulation potential, our work paves the way for the search for rules that provide voters with minimal advantage from manipulating.